data-to-insight/ssd-data-model/deployment_extracts/ssd_README.md

    `ssd_development.`
 2. Replace with an empty string ie. ``

-This removes the schema prefix and allows use of the database default schema
+This removes the schema prefix and allows use of database default schema
 eg. `dbo`

 ### Replace with local schema